 Students' Roles and Responsibilities

-It is important to know that the responsibility for understanding and meeting degree requirements rest entirely with the student.
+It is important to know that the responsibility for understanding and meeting degree requirements rests entirely with the student.

 In order to take full advantage of the wide range of academic opportunities at St. Olaf College, students are expected to:

-- express their academic interests and aspirations to their faculty advisor;
+- express their academic interests and aspirations to their advisor;

-- respond promptly to messages from their faculty advisor;
+- respond promptly to messages from their advisor;

 - prepare carefully for meetings with their advisor;